Canyala/create-script-lib/README.md

 Besides creating a local git repo for the package, the tool also creates the remote repo using a git api call that requires an access token in order to validate.
 A step by step instruction follows:

-* Use a browser and go to your personal git account page
+* Use a browser and go to your personal git account page.
 * You need to login in order to continue, do that if needed.
 * Click your happy face or your cool symbol in the top right corner.
 * An account menu pops up.
 Click `Settings`
 * To the left you find a button `Developer settings`.
 Click at it.
 * The `Developer settings` page opens.
 Click `Personal access tokens`
-* To the right we find a button `Generate new token`, Click it.
+* To the right we find a button `Generate new token`, click it.
-* When asked for you password, provide it.
+* When asked for your password, provide it.
 * In the `Note` box enter a name/description e.g `repo-access-token`
 * Click the `repo` checkbox
 * Scroll down and click the `Generate token` button.